Tijo2000/Tijo2000/README.md

 # Welcome to My GitHub!

 ## About Me
 👋 Hi, I’m a **Data Scientist** with over **2 years of experience** in the **life insurance** and **BFSI sectors**.
-My expertise lies in building predictive models, machine learning, data analytics, and cloud technologies like **Google Cloud Platform (GCP)**.
+My expertise lies in building predictive models, machine learning, data analytics, and cloud technologies like **Google Cloud Platform (GCP) and AWS**.
 I’m passionate about solving complex business problems with data-driven insights and constantly learning new tools and technologies.

 ## What I Do
 - 📊 **Data Science & Analytics**: I work on extracting meaningful insights from structured and unstructured data, creating predictive models for business use cases such as customer behavior prediction, churn analysis, and agent activation.